Wednesday, 30 March 2016

 SHOJNE DATAR CHOCCHORI

-We call this dish SHOJNE DATAR CHOCCHORI.
+We call this Bengali recipe SHOJNE DATAR CHOCCHORI.
 Chocchori which is usually a dry or semi dry preparation.
-We prepare it with a mustard and green chilli paste.
-We cut the drumstick and potatoes lengthwise and cook it with the mustard paste with some tempering.
+We prepare it with black mustard and green chilli paste.
+We cut the drumsticks and potatoes lengthwise and cook both using the mustard paste with some tempering.
 Let us prepare this humble vegetarian dish....
 SHOJNE DATAR CHOCCHORI together.

 INGREDIENTS :